 – Interest in food waste reduction and urban agriculture

 – Ability to perform diverse, sometimes repetitive, tasks that can be physically demanding

-The internship is unpaid, but qualifying students are encouraged to earn school or program credit for their work with us and to research funding opportunities through their learning institutions.
+The internship is unpaid, but qualifying applicants are encouraged to earn school or program credit for their work with us and to research funding opportunities through their learning institutions.

-To apply, qualified candidates should complete the online form at bit.ly/CP_qbgintern and email a resume to [email protected].
-Please put “Farm and Compost Internship 2018” in the subject line of the email.
-Applications are due by Sunday, February 18, 2018.
+To apply, qualified candidates should send a resume and cover letter to [email protected].
+Your cover letter should include any previous experience (not required) with agriculture or compost, your motivation for completing the internship, your availability, and how you heard about the internship.
+Please put “Farm and Compost Internship 2019” in the subject line of the email.
+Applications are accepted on a rolling basis.
+The deadline to apply is Monday, February 4, 2019.
 Queens Botanical Garden is an equal opportunity employer.

 Led by our knowledgeable staff, volunteers can participate in a variety of activities – from seeding to weeding, or supporting our education and administration departments — while gaining new experience and skills.
 We welcome individuals, community organizations, corporations, as well as high school and college groups.

 We offer a pleasant work environment, friendly coworkers, flexible scheduling, and the opportunity to be part of a special 39-acre urban oasis.